Flash Floods Kill 50 In Western Afghanistan - UrduPoint

 Obaidullah Muradian, the head of the province's disaster management department, said it was an "emergency situation".

-The floods hit several districts in the province, including the capital Chaghcharan, where the streets "are full of mud", he said, adding that victims were in need of shelter, food and water.
+The floods hit several districts in the province, including the capital Chaghcharan, where the streets "are full of mud", he said, adding that victims needed shelter, food and water.

 "The situation is really concerning."